cakephp/docs/en/core-libraries/components/cookie.rst

     Encryption key used when encrypted cookies are enabled.
 Defaults to Security.salt. httpOnly
     Set to true to make HTTP only cookies.
 Cookies that are HTTP only are not accessible in JavaScript.
-Default false. encryption
+Defaults to false. encryption
     Type of encryption to use.
 Defaults to 'aes'.
 Can also be 'rijndael' for backwards compatibility.